unconst/map-reduce-subnet/README.md

 The map-reduce cycle is essential for reducing the bandwidth by a factor of K on the running peers which is essential for the training of machine learning models in a distributed setting.
 This template is a protoype for incentivizing the speed at which this operation can take place by validating both the consistency and operation speed of a map-reduce.

+The Bittensor Subnet 10 (Map Reduce Subnet) incentivizes miners by offering rewards for contributing network bandwidth and memory resources.
 ---

 # How it works